Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: SIMULATION RESULTS

-\figref{fig: algorithm ssvae-dqn slice rate} displays the aggregated throughput for two specified service types (\ac{eMBB} and \ac{URLLC}), which has been obtained using the SS-VAE and \ac{DQN} algorithms, about the maximum power of slice and \ac{RU}. \figref{fig: agg throughput ru power} and \figref{fig: agg throughput slice power} both illustrate the aggregate weighted throughput achieved by SS-VAE and \ac{DQN} under differetn maximum power levels for \ac{RU} and slices, respectively, in \ac{eMBB} and \ac{URLLC} services.
-Both figures demonstrate a direct correlation between increased maximum power levels and higher weighted throughput.
+Figures \ref{fig:urrllc_embb_p_ru} and \ref{fig:eu_p_slice} show the aggregated throughput for two service types—\ac{eMBB} and \ac{URLLC}—obtained using the SS-VAE and \ac{DQN} algorithms.
+Specifically, \figref{fig:urrllc_embb_p_ru} illustrates the weighted aggregate throughput as a function of the maximum power of the \ac{RU}, while \figref{fig:eu_p_slice} presents the throughput variation concerning the maximum power allocated per slice.
+Both figures compare the performance of SS-VAE and \ac{DQN} across different power constraints for these services.
+They demonstrate a direct correlation between increased maximum power levels and higher weighted throughput.
 Across all scenarios, the SS-VAE algorithm consistently outperforms the \ac{DQN} algorithm, providing higher aggregate throughput for both service types, regardless of whether the power levels pertain to the \ac{RU} or the individual slices.
 Due to their need for higher data rates, \ac{eMBB} service type exhibits higher aggregate throughput than \ac{URLLC} services.
 This consistent performance advantage underscores the effectiveness of the SS-VAE algorithm in optimizing resource allocation across different power settings.

 Although \ac{ESA} ensures a globally optimal solution, its computational complexity makes it impractical for real-world applications. \ac{DQN}, while powerful, faces challenges related to convergence time, exploration efficiency, and sample requirements.
 Our SS-VAE method employs the strengths of supervised and unsupervised learning to provide a scalable and efficient solution for resource allocation in \ac{O-RAN}, outperforming these benchmarks in real-world scenarios.
-This contrasts to \ac{DQN}, which may struggle with generalization due to its reliance on extensive exploration and sample efficiency.
+This contrasts with \ac{DQN}, which may struggle with generalization due to its reliance on extensive exploration and sample efficiency.
 Additionally, \ac{DQN} often requires significant training time to converge to an optimal solution, especially in environments with high variability and complex constraints.
-It may also face challenges with exploration efficiency, often needing many iterations to fully explore the solution space, resulting in suboptimal performance in dynamic conditions.
+It may also face challenges with exploration efficiency, often requiring many iterations to fully explore the solution space, which can result in suboptimal performance under dynamic conditions.